ctcl-bregis/cams/README.md

 - Cookies
 - **Other details TBD**

-Some features use JavaScript but it is not required to use the software.
+Some features use JavaScript but it is not required to use all of the features of the web interface.

 ### Software (server-side)